 Today, April 25th, St. Marco’s day, time to celebrate the Patron of Venice.
 Why today? it’s the alleged date of his death, April 25th, 68 d.C.
 The day when Marco’s soul raised to heaven.

 So…what’s the story behind the lion?

 The winged lion is the symbol of the evangelist Marco, Patron saint of Venice.
 The lion sits between the land and the seas to represent the extended supremacy of the glorious Republic of Venice also renowned as La Serenissima.
 All foodies should say thanks to Venice for importing the most scented herbs from the east of mediterranean seas and enrich europeans’cuisine.
-All the tasty recipes you try on Streaty Venice food and wine tour have been originated from centuries of trade exchange.
+All the tasty recipes you try on Streaty Venice street food tour have been originated from centuries of trade exchange.

 What about the book?

 The Lion of St.Marco holds an open book reading “pax tibi Marce evangelista meus” (peace to you Marco, my evangelist!).
 This is what you see on the wall of Rialto fish market.
 Join our Venice food and market tour and find out more!
 The same holy wild beast stands proudly in the flag of Veneto region.